prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     >**Note**: In the next exercise, you will use Tabular Editor to create calculation groups.

-### Review the data model
+### Task 2: Review the data model

-Review the data model to understand how calculation groups will apply to this model.
+In this task, you will review the data model to understand how calculation groups will apply to this model.

 1. In Power BI Desktop, at the left, switch to **Model** view.